CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 }
 ```

-This time, in addition to the default export, we also do a named export of the component.
-This is because later our default export will be the `RestaurantList` connected to Redux, but we will also want access to the unconnected component for testing.

 ## Stepping Down to a Unit Test

 Now we finally have `RestaurantList` where we'll put our UI for this story.